 What It Takes to Update Your Fireplace

-Now that you are eager to take on this great new job, it’s, to begin with, the fundamentals.
+Now that you are eager to take on this great house remodel job, it’s, to begin with, the fundamentals.
 What type of facelift does your fireplace require?

 #1.
 Cosmetic Overhaul